 The second trend toward more modest attire is the rise of the VSCO Girl.
 VSCO (pronounced “visco”) is an Instagram-like app for photo editing and sharing, and according to Slate, its archetypal user is a teenage girl who wears oversize, name-brand shirts; wrist scrunchies; and puka-shell necklaces.
 She also carries a hydro flask water bottle covered with stickers.
 TikTok popularized and satirized the trend, the latest iteration of 1980’s “preppy” or 1990’s J. Crew fashion.

-What can marketers learn from the trend toward modest attire?
+marketers learn from the trend toward modest attire?

 *Pay attention to societal trends.
 The rise of the young Muslim consumer arguably kicked modest fashion into overdrive.
 And our society’s reckoning over its treatment of women and their bodies arguably opened the door to more female celebrities feeling comfortable wearing baggy clothes to preempt body-shaming.